Jamie Foxx biography

 groundbreaking Fox sketch series In Living Color.
 Foxx spent three seasons on the show developing

 a wide array of characters.
 Jamie also had a recurring role on the critically acclaimed show Roc, in

 After In Living Color, he decided to go solo and create his own T.V. series.
 In 1996, he became

 the star, co-creator and producer of The Jamie Foxx Show, one of the WB network's most highly-rated shows.

 The sitcom followed the silly problems of a young man, Jamie King (played by Foxx), who worked in a

 hotel with Braxton, Fancy, and his uncle.

-In between films, Foxx still does stand-up comedy.
-Although he works primarily in television, film and stage, Foxx has kept some time aside to focus on his music.
-He released an album in 1994, Peep This and sings the theme song for his 1999 movie, Any Given Sunday.
+In between films, Jamie still does stand-up comedy.
+Although he works primarily in television, film and stage, Jamie has kept some time aside to focus on his music.
+He released an album in 1994, Peep This and sang the theme song for his 1999 movie, Any Given Sunday.

 Jamie Foxx Filmography